chwr-ncsu/water_quality_toolkit/README.md

-# Toolkit for Assessing Performance in Water Quality Models
+# Toolkit for Assessing Performance in Concentration Regression Models
-This is a repository for the Toolkit for Assessing Performance in Water Quality Models (TAP-WQ)
+This is a repository for the Toolkit for Assessing Performance in Concentration Regression Models(TAP-CRM)

 Developer Contact: